pointfreeco/vapor-routing/README.md

 }
 ```

+> Note: Routers are built on top of the [Parsing][swift-parsing] library, which provides a general solution for parsing more nebulous data into first-class data types, like URL requests into your app's routes.

-Once that little bit of upfront work is done, using the router doesn't look too dissimilar from using Vapor's native routing tools.
+Once this little bit of upfront work is done, using the router doesn't look too dissimilar from using Vapor's native routing tools.
 First you mount the router to the application to take care of all routing responsibilities, and you do so by providing a closure that transforms `SiteRoute` to a response:

 ```swift
 // configure.swift